A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-We now close the circle and tie this method to retention of a core set for continual learning, as well as a query mechanism for active learning, while retaining the method's innate ability to reject and set aside unknown unknowns.
-First, we postulate that the Weibull distribution for each data point's distance to the mean embedding equips us with a tool to approximate the known distribution with a subset.
+We now close the circle and tie this method to retention of a core set for continual learning, as well as a query mechanism for active learning, while retaining the method's innate ability to reject and set aside unknown unknowns. \begin{enumerate} \item First, we postulate that the Weibull distribution for each data point's distance to the mean embedding equips us with a tool to approximate the known distribution with a subset.
 Specifically, we can employ inverse sampling from the Weibull probability density function to create a set of distance values with an arbitrary prior on how much of the distribution's tail should be disregarded, i.e. how many outliers are already assumed to be inherently present in the original dataset.
 Practically, we can then approximate the data distribution with a subset by selecting data instances whose embedded value lies closest to the drawn sample.
-Alternatively, as indicated in the diagram, we could discretize the distribution and sample a certain number of examples from each bin.
-Conversely, for active learning, we are less interested in sampling from the known distribution, but much more in the heavy tail.
+Alternatively, as indicated in the diagram, we could discretize the distribution and sample a certain number of examples from each bin. \item Conversely, for active learning, we are less interested in sampling from the known distribution, but much more in the heavy tail.
 To our advantage, the long tail models data that is statistically deviating, but can still be attributed to the distribution of interest.
 We can thus balance exploitation with exploration.
 First and foremost, data instances for which the outlier probability is unity are avoided altogether in order to prevent sampling of uninformative noise or other corrupted data.
 Recall, that this is the primary pitfall of uncertainty sampling.
 At the same time, we want to avoid samples that have a minute probability of being an outlier, as these samples are too similar to previously observed data and are therefore also uninformative due to redundancy.
 As such, we can constrain our query to the center area of the cumulative distribution function (CDF), illustrated by the shaded area under the CDF in the diagram.
-The rationale for this approach can intuitively be understood by looking back at the theoretically grounded works of version space maximization.
-We can implicitly reduce this space of possible hypothesis, even in complex models such as neural networks, as we incrementally expand the radius of the ball that encloses the closed space by sampling carefully along its boundary with each active learning query.
-This way, we avoid the vast open space and the redundant highly dense areas of known data, while making sure that previously unseen information is acquired. \\
+The rationale for this approach can intuitively be understood by looking back at the theoretically grounded works on version spaces.
+We can implicitly reduce the space of possible hypotheses, even in complex models such as neural networks, as we incrementally expand the radius of the ball that encloses the closed space by sampling carefully along its boundary with each active learning query.
+This way, we avoid the vast open space and the redundant highly dense areas of known data, while making sure that previously unseen information is acquired. \item Lastly, as already hinted at in the previous second point, we obtain a robust model, where data instances for which the outlier probability is very high, i.e.~close to unity, can not only be discarded to favor a trade-off in exploration versus exploitation in active learning, but also simply to flag instances where predictions should not be trusted if the model is outside of a training phase. \end{enumerate}